-There are a lot of riders looking for a boot in a casual style, and there are just as many boots for them to choose from.
+There are a lot of riders looking for a boot in a casual urban style, and there are just as many boots for them to choose from.

 Best Casual Motorcycle Boots Reviewed

-Here’s six we recommend.
+Here are six we recommend.

-The waterproof membrane is unusual at this price point, and sets this boot apart from its rivals.
+The waterproof membrane is unusual at this price point and sets this boot apart from its rivals.

 This boot is ideal for an everyday commute.
-Ruined a pair in rough conditions?
-Doesn’t matter, they’re £50, buy another pair.

-Waterproof, unlike similar boots
+- Waterproof, unlike similar boots

-Won’t offer as much protection as a heavier boot
+- Won’t offer as much protection as a heavier boot

-Narrow fit might be uncomfortable for riders with wide feet
+- Narrow fit might be uncomfortable for riders with wide feet

-Weak lateral support
+- Weak lateral support

 Great for use on and off the bike.

-Reinforced for better protection
+- Reinforced for better protection

-Leather requires more care than a synthetic boot
+- Leather requires more care than a synthetic boot

-High price for the category
+- High price for the category

-Heavier than other casual boots
+- Heavier than other casual boots

-Forma Hyper Boots
+Forma Hyper Dry Boots

-Striking high top styling, perfect for the urban rider.
+Striking high-top styling, perfect for the urban rider.

-These are made from full grain leather which provides a decent level of waterproofing whilst still allowing the feet to breathe.
+These are made from full-grain leather, which provides a decent level of waterproofing whilst still allowing the feet to breathe.

 We like the sturdy zip closure and the reinforced ankle, heel and toe protectors.

-Protection is only OK
+- Protection is only OK

-More of a trainer than a boot
+- More of a trainer than a boot

-TCX X-StreetProbably the best looking boot at its price, it’ll keep your feet safe and dry on the bike and save you the hassle of changing shoes when you get off.
+Probably the best-looking boot at its price, it’ll keep your feet safe and dry on the bike and save you the hassle of changing shoes when you get off.

 Great value for a solid product.

-Good for everyday use
+- Good for everyday use

-Not as much reinforcement as heavier boots
+- Not as much reinforcement as heavier boots

-No shifter protection
+- No shifter protection

-In the urban sport boot category the TCX Rush boots guarantee waterproofing with a dedicated lining.
+In the urban sport boot category, the TCX Rush boots guarantee waterproofing with a dedicated lining.

-They have a replaceable insole and high wear sole for longevity, and ventilation in the ankles to facilitate air flow in warm weather.
+They have a replaceable insole and high-wear sole for longevity and ventilation in the ankles to facilitate airflow in warm weather.

-High price for this style of boot
+- High price for this style of boot

-Not strictly ‘casual’ looks
+- Not strictly ‘casual’ looks